-Amazing Photoshop artists with skills that will blow your mind
+42 incredible Photoshop artists with skills that will blow your mind

 The last step

 Another image shortlisted by the Sony World Photography Awards, "The last step" by Sergey Dibtsev is an insight into misery and loss.
-A woman in peril, a heart-broken man in deep contemplation and a helicopter searching the land below for something yet unknown.
+A woman in peril, a heartbroken man in deep contemplation and a helicopter searching the land below for something yet unknown.

 Dark and moving, the photo before us tells a tale of woe and misery and yet does so with incredible beauty and detail.

-Comatose red
+Comatose Red

 "Comatose red" by Iranian Photoshop artist Milad Safabakhsh reached the commended category of the Sony World Photography Awards.
 This image is said to represent what it feels like to be in a coma with a tunnel of light calling you back to the world.

-A solitary, down-trodden man holds a steady gaze at the light before him, but seems unable to move towards it, stuck deep within the grip of his unconsciousness.
+A solitary, down-trodden man holds a steady gaze at the light before him, but seems unable to move towards it, stuck in deep within the grip of his unconsciousness.

-Magrittean immersion
+Magrittean Immersion

-This photo by Felicia Hodoroabă-Simion is part of a series of photo-montages where characters immerse themselves into the surrounding landscapes, by reflecting the view around them.
-Here the artist wants us to contemplate the way we perceive reality, the impact we have upon it and the influence it has on us.
+This photo by Felicia Hodoroabă-Simion is part of a series of photo montages where characters immerse themselves into the surrounding landscapes, by reflecting the view around them.
+Here the artist wants us to contemplate the way we perceive reality, the impact we have upon it and the influence it has upon us.

 Another fantastic piece recognised as such by the Sony World Photography Awards who selected it for their enhanced category.